influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v0.4/introduction/getting_started.md

   chronograf_04:
     name: Getting Started
     weight: 0
-    parent: introduction
+    parent: Introduction
 ---

+## Getting Started with Chronograf

 This guide shows how to download, install, and start visualizing data with Chronograf.

-## Download and install Chronograf
+## Download and Install Chronograf
 Follow the instructions in the Chronograf Downloads section on the [Downloads page](https://influxdb.com/download/index.html#).

-## Start the Chronograf server
+## Start the Chronograf Server
 How you start Chronograf depends on how you installed it:

 #### Debian or RPM package